verrazzano/docs/content/en/docs/setup/private-registry/private-registry.md

 Load the product images into your private registry.

-**NOTE**: You will need a way to transfer the images and distribution to your private registry.
+**NOTE**: You will need a way to transfer the images to your private registry and the distribution to the disconnected environment.

   1. To log in to the Docker registry, run `docker login <SERVER>` with your credentials.